 This guide includes all of those gaming PC brands that charge too much money or make a lot of promises they don’t keep up with.

 Quick Tip: It’s not always the brand that matters when selecting a pre-built gaming PC brand.
 The overall performance of your gaming PC depends upon the compatibility of parts (like GPU, CPU, RAM, etc).
-The only two factors to differentiate a bad gaming PC brand from a good one are the “Customer Service” and “Value“.
+The only two factors to differentiate a bad gaming PC brand from a good one are “Customer Service” and “Value“.

 Worst Gaming PC Brands